papilo-cloud/web-3-fundamentals/Governance/README.md

 ### Your Goal: Vote Changing
 Modify the `castVote` function to allow voters to change their vote on a particular proposal.
 > The implementation of this is up to you!
 You'll need to figure out a new way to track which **addresses** have already voted on which proposal.

+## 4: Voting Events
+### Events
+We'll want to make it easy for the user interface to subscribe to new proposal and voting events!

+Let's add some new events so we can listen closely.

+### Your Goal: Proposal Created & Vote Cast Events
+1. Create an event `ProposalCreated` which takes a single argument: a `uint` proposal ID.
+Emit this event whenever a new `Proposal` struct is created.
+2. Create an event `VoteCast` which takes two arguments: a `uint` proposal ID and an `address` for the voter's address.
+Emit this event any time a new vote is cast.

+## 5: Members
+### Voting Members
+It's important for us to maintain a list of voting members.

+After all, it's relatively easy for anyone to make hundreds of Ethereum addresses very quickly and vote with each of these addresses.
+The only thing stopping them is gas and effort!

+> When a single person operates many accounts it is known as a `Sybil` attack.
+Any system that is setup to handle this is known to be `sybil` resistant.

+### Your Goal: Members
+Create a public `constructor` which takes an array of `address`.
+These addresses, plus the deployer of the function, should all be allowed to create new proposals and vote on those proposals.
+If anyone else attempts to create a proposal or vote, the transaction should be reverted.